Dr. Mariah Cooper

 ABOUT ME

-I am a scholar of medieval gender and sexuality with a focus on medieval English laws and trials documents of sexual violence.
-I currently hold a SSHRC-Postdoctoral Fellowship through Dalhousie University and Ohio State University to study the history of rape myths and victim-blaming.
+I am a scholar of medieval gender and sexuality with a focus on medieval English laws and trial documents of sexual violence.
+I was awarded a SSHRC-Postdoctoral Fellowship to study the history of rape myths and victim-blaming.
+My book, Representations of Rape and Consent in Medieval English Laws and Literature, was awarded Arc Humanities Press New Voices - Open Access Award (2024).

 I completed my undergraduate degree in History and Geography at Trent University (Peterborough, Ontario), during which time I completed a year abroad studying and living in Canterbury, Kent, England.
 While at the University of Kent, I received a Specialized Diploma in History.
 I then went to Queen’s University (Kingston, Ontario) to complete my Bachelor of Education in Intermediate/Senior grades.
 I quickly realized that I wanted to continue my studies in medieval history and enrolled in the MA program at Memorial University of Newfoundland (St. John’s, Newfoundland).
 After completing my MA, I stayed at Memorial University to complete my doctoral thesis.